 Consequences would follow, too, from choices made by the President and his allies.
 Perhaps a White House too confident of its prerogatives could risk the viability of changes in administrative government because of the friction that might arise if mobilization ignored existing interests, ideological attitudes, and legal norms.
 A more aggressive presidential strategy to take control of industry could precipitate extensive conflict with business.
 Even if the Administration had succeeded during wartime, conflict could have ensued over a postwar order that might have more permanently altered the extent of federal control over business and workplaces.
-By contrast, it was at least conceivable that the Administrative goals by pursuing more of an accommodation with business and labor.
+By contrast, it was at least conceivable that the Administration and its congressional allies could achieve their wartime administrative goals by pursuing more of an accommodation with business and labor.
 Such a course would, however, disappoint committed New Deal reformers who believed the war would (given the aforementioned exogenous shock) embolden